-Sales Factor (Line 3)
+Receipts Factor (Line 3)

-Sales mean all gross receipts of the partnership exclusive of nonbusiness income and inter-company transactions.
-The sales factor is a fraction.
-The numerator is the partnership's total sales in Montana during the tax period.
-Enter the numerator values in column B of Schedule I. The denominator is the partnership's total sales everywhere during the tax period.
+Receipts mean all gross receipts of the partnership exclusive of nonapportionable income and intercompany transactions.
+The receipts factor is a fraction.
+The numerator is the partnership's total receipts in Montana during the tax period.
+Enter the numerator values in column B of Schedule I. The denominator is the partnership's total receipts everywhere during the tax period.
 Enter the denominator values in column A of Schedule I.

-Sales of tangible personal property are in Montana if:
+Receipts from the sale of tangible personal property are in Montana if: